ISAITB/docs-services/source/processing/index.rst

 ----------------------------

 Processing services can also be called in a standalone manner to perform processing actions.
-You may want to do this if the processing logic you have implemented for use by the test bed is also useful to you outside the context of a test session.
+You may want to do this if the processing logic you have implemented for use by the Test Bed is also useful to you outside the context of a test session.

 In case your service makes use of transactions/sessions you will first need to create one: